vantahawk/Graph_Learning_Group6/README.md

 ### Results for Ex.
 5 & 6

-Mean ± Standard Deviation of Accuracy Scores (rounded in %):
+Mean ± Standard Deviation of Accuracies on test data (rounded in %):

 | Dataset | Result       |
 | :------ | :----------- |